Kwpolska/chriswarrick.com/posts/2014/11/09/inbox-review.rst

 .. title: Inbox (by Google) Review
 .. slug: inbox-review
 .. date: 2014-11-09 19:30:00+01:00
-.. tags: review, Google, e-mail
+.. tags: review, Google, e-mail, android
 .. description: A short review of Inbox, the new way to use e-mail.
 .. type: text
 .. category: Internet